There is a lot of complicated jargon when it comes to getting your building permit, and a 6 star energy rating report is certainly right up there.

 But, it is also important to note an energy rating is more than simply entering data for a program’s results.
 It is understanding how to analyse the outputted data to advise on ultimate thermal comfort and energy savings.

-Below we detail the various energy rating application processes and tools used across Australia for different building types.
+Below we detail the various 6 star energy rating application tools used across Australia for different building types.

 NatHERS is managed by the Commonwealth Government on behalf of all Australian governments, with a Steering Committee of representatives from the Commonwealth Government and all state and territory governments.